cloudiator/visor/documentation/README.md

 [Sensors](Sensors.md)| Describes the sensors currently available in the system.
 [REST](rest/REST.md)| The RESTful interface which can be used to deploy/stop sensors.
 [Telnet](Telnet.md)| The telnet interface that can be used to report metrics to the agent.
+[DataSinks](DataSinks.md)| Describes the data sinks available for reporting the metrics.
 [Init](Init.md) | Init System that automatically loads sensors based on a YAML file.